Frequently Asked Questions

 Do you do in home therapy?

 Yes!
-We can accomodate therapy sessions in home.
+We can accommodate therapy sessions in home.
 Fees and rates are different than typical therapy as travel time is included in the fee.

 How long does therapy usually last?